 No one ever believes that they are a leading talent.
 Focus on your specific achievements which has led you to where your career in digital tech is now and how you and your specific skills will add value to the UK digital and tech sector.

-8. What is the benefit of applying for the Exceptional Talent Visa as opposed to other visas?
+8. What is the benefit of applying for the Exceptional Talent Visa?

-In my experience, I had the option of applying via a spousal visa route, renewing my Entrepreneur’s visa or applying under the exceptional talent visa.
+In my experience, I had the option of applying via a spousal visa route, renewing my Entrepreneur’s visa (this is now no longer available) or applying under the exceptional talent visa.
 The Exceptional Talent Visa route was the best option for me because it gave me a potential 5 years to remain in the UK to continue to work on my business.
 It also helped with any contracts I would negotiate for my business because it gave me a certainty of term i.e. 5 years.
-The other visas had a shorter time period or dependant on a personal situation which I preferred not to rely on for my business.

-The exceptional talent visa route also gave me the confidence to continue to work on my business, to continue to add value to the UK digital and tech community and be part of an emerging industry that will help push the UK to compete globally.
+The exceptional talent visa also provided me with the confidence to continue to work on my business, to continue to add value to the UK digital and tech community and be part of an emerging industry that will help push the UK to compete globally.

 9. What kind of experts are they looking for?
 Are my experts good enough?